 However, sometimes a hiking shoe just doesn’t cut it and you need more protection.
 This is where the Sawtooth Mid comes into play.
 In our Oboz Sawtooth review check how these boots really are and if they are worth the buy!

-The Sawtooth Mid is everything so many love about the Low, but with an increased height, putting it between a hiking shoe and full-height hiking boot.
+The Men's Sawtooth Mid BDry Hiking Shoes - 11 REG - UMBER is everything so many love about the Low, but with an increased height, putting it between a hiking shoe and full-height hiking boot.

 Before getting into the main reasons why the Sawtooth Mid is a great trail shoe choice for the average hiker, here are the details you need to know.